Anyone can be a farmer

 Food service

-Food service professionals in school districts, healthcare systems, and other cafeteria settings have innovated their operations by growing with indoor hydroponic systems.
-These partners utilize indoor growing to demonstrate their commitment to healthy menus, sustainability initiatives, nutritional education and community health.
+Food service professionals in school districts, healthcare systems, and other cafeteria settings have taken control of their fresh food supply by growing with the Flex Farm.
+These partners utilize indoor growing to demonstrate their commitment to nutritious menus, sustainability initiatives, nutritional education, and community health.

 Hunger relief